Which of the following best describes the primary function of a l... | Study Prep in Pearson+

 1

-Step 1: Begin by understanding the role of ligase enzymes.
+Step 1: Understand the role of a ligase enzyme.
 Ligases are a class of enzymes that catalyze the joining of two molecules by forming a new covalent bond.
 This process often requires energy, which is typically provided by the hydrolysis of ATP.

-Step 2: Compare the function of ligase enzymes to the other options provided in the question.
-For example, enzymes that catalyze the breakdown of large molecules into smaller ones by adding water are classified as hydrolases, not ligases.
+Step 2: Analyze the options provided.
+The correct description of a ligase enzyme should match its primary function of joining two molecules with the formation of a covalent bond.

-Step 3: Evaluate the option describing oxidation-reduction reactions.
-These reactions are catalyzed by oxidoreductases, which are distinct from ligases.
+Step 3: Eliminate incorrect options.
+For example, the option describing oxidation-reduction reactions refers to oxidoreductases, not ligases.
+Similarly, the option about transferring functional groups refers to transferases, and the option about breaking down molecules with water refers to hydrolases.

-Step 4: Consider the option about transferring functional groups.
-Enzymes that perform this function are known as transferases, which are also different from ligases.
+Step 4: Identify the correct option.
+The description that matches the function of ligases is the one stating that they catalyze the joining of two molecules by forming a new covalent bond, often with the hydrolysis of ATP.

-Step 5: Conclude that the correct description of a ligase enzyme is the one stating that it catalyzes the joining of two molecules by forming a new covalent bond, often with the hydrolysis of ATP.
-This matches the primary function of ligase enzymes.
+Step 5: Conclude that the correct answer is the option describing the ligase enzyme's function as catalyzing the joining of two molecules by forming a new covalent bond, often with the hydrolysis of ATP.

 Related Videos